Hearts of Hospitality House

 By 1994, a holiday ball was planned and held a few weeks before Christmas.
 The semi-formal event, featuring dining, dancing and silent auction, continued successfully for the next twelve years.
 In 2006, to capitalize on their name, auxiliary members opted to change to a Valentine’s event and introduced the “Hearts Ball.”
 This new event, featuring a Dancing with the Stars competition and sweetheart auction of romance packages, ran until 2010.

-For close to fifteen years, Hearts of Hospitality House served as the lone fundraising entity for Hospitality House, located at 302 W. King Street.
+For fifteen years, Hearts of Hospitality House served as the sole fundraising entity for Hospitality House, located at 302 W. King Street.
 If the house needed furniture, summon Hearts.
 If the refrigerator stopped working, call Hearts.
 When a client moved out and needed housewares, reach out to Hearts.

 Learn More - Join Hearts